All Episodes

 I'm like, I'm trying.

-Because I have um my mom that I still take care of, and it's very hard to leave.
+Because I have my mom that I still take care of, and it's very hard to leave.

-You can bring mom with you.
+So we let me ask you this: you can bring mom with you.

-A lot of cases insurance companies even carry that.
+A lot of cases, insurance companies even carry that.

-I know they do, but it's it's kind of hard when you're in your your early nineties and you get set in your ways, so that that's hard to do.
+I know they do, but it's kind of hard when you're in your early 90s and you get set in your ways.

 No, I understand.